spiraldb/vortex/README.md

 [![Documentation](https://docs.rs/vortex-array/badge.svg)](https://docs.rs/vortex-array)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/vortex-array)](https://pypi.org/project/vortex-array/)

-Vortex is an Apache Arrow-compatible toolkit for working with compressed array data.
-We are using Vortex to develop a next-generation columnar file format for multidimensional arrays.
+Vortex is a toolkit for working with compressed Apache Arrow arrays in-memory, on-disk, and over-the-wire.

+Vortex is designed to be to columnar file formats what Apache DataFusion is to query engines (or, analogously, what LLVM + Clang are to compilers): a highly extensible & extremely fast *framework* for building a modern columnar file format, with a state-of-the-art, "batteries included" reference implementation.

+Vortex is an aspiring successor to Apache Parquet, with dramatically faster random access reads (100-200x faster) and scans (2-10x faster), while preserving approximately the same compression ratio and write throughput.
+It will also support very wide tables (at least 10s of thousands of columns) and (eventually) on-device decompression on GPUs.

 > [!CAUTION]
-> This library is still under rapid development and is very much a work in progress!
+> This library is still under rapid development and is a work in progress!
 >
-> Some key features are not yet implemented, the API will almost certainly change in breaking ways, and we cannot
+> Some key features are not yet implemented, both the API and the serialized format are likely to change in breaking ways,
-> yet guarantee correctness in all cases.
+> and we cannot yet guarantee correctness in all cases.

-The major components of Vortex are (will be!):
+The major features of Vortex are:

 * **Logical Types** - a schema definition that makes no assertions about physical layout.
-* **Encodings** - a pluggable set of physical layouts.
-Vortex ships with several state-of-the-art lightweight compression codecs that have the potential to support GPU decompression.
-* **Compression** - recursive compression based on stratified samples of the input.
+* **Zero-Copy to Arrow** - "canonicalized" (i.e., fully decompressed) Vortex arrays can be zero-copy converted to/from Apache Arrow arrays.
+* **Extensible Encodings** - a pluggable set of physical layouts.
+In addition to the builtin set of Arrow-compatible encodings, the Vortex repository includes a number of state-of-the-art encodings (e.g., FastLanes, ALP, FSST, etc.) that are implemented as extensions.
+While arbitrary encodings can be implemented as extensions, we have intentionally chosen a small set of encodings that are highly data-parallel, which in turn allows for efficient vectorized decoding, random access reads, and (in the future) decompression on GPUs.
+* **Cascading Compression** - data can be recursively compressed with multiple nested encodings.
+* **Pluggable Compression Strategies** - the built-in Compressor is based on BtrBlocks, but other strategies can trivially be used instead.
-* **Compute** - basic compute kernels that can operate over compressed data.
-Note that Vortex does not intend to become a full-fledged compute engine, but rather to provide the ability to implement basic compute operations as may be required for efficient scanning & pushdown operations.
+* **Compute** - basic compute kernels that can operate over encoded data (e.g., for filter pushdown).
 * **Statistics** - each array carries around lazily computed summary statistics, optionally populated at read-time.
   These are available to compute kernels as well as to the compressor.
-* **Serde** - zero-copy serialization.
-Useful as a building block in creating IPC or file formats that contain compressed arrays.
+* **Serialization** - Zero-copy serialization of arrays, both for IPC and for file formats.
+* **Columnar File Format (in progress)** - A modern file format that uses the Vortex serde library to store compressed array data.
+  Optimized for random access reads and extremely fast scans; an aspiring successor to Apache Parquet.

 ## Overview: Logical vs Physical

-One of the core principles in Vortex is separation of the logical from the physical.
+One of the core design principles in Vortex is strict separation of logical and physical concerns.

-A Vortex array is defined by a logical data type (i.e., the type of scalar elements) as well as a physical encoding (the type of the array itself).
+For example, a Vortex array is defined by a logical data type (i.e., the type of scalar elements) as well as a physical encoding
+(the type of the array itself).
 Vortex ships with several built-in encodings, as well as several extension encodings.

 The built-in encodings are primarily designed to model the Apache Arrow in-memory format, enabling us to construct Vortex arrays with zero-copy from Arrow arrays.
 There are also several built-in encodings (e.g., `sparse` and `chunked`) that are useful building blocks for other encodings.
 The included extension encodings are mostly designed to model compressed in-memory arrays, such as run-length or dictionary encoding.

+Analogously, `vortex-serde` is designed to handle the low-level physical details of reading and writing Vortex arrays.
+Choices about which encodings to use or how to logically chunk data are left up to the `Compressor` implementation.

+One of the unique attributes of the (in-progress) Vortex file format is that it encodes the physical layout of the data within the file's footer.
+This allows the file format to be effectively self-describing and to evolve without breaking changes to the file format specification.

 ## Components